cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 * Is the radio enabled or disabled?
 (Keep/add `option disabled 1` to disable it before configuration; to re-enable, simply comment this line out or set the value to `0`.)
 * Are there pre-configured wireless access points being broadcast?
 If yes, which `option network` is it using by default?
 (Likely `lan` or whatever the LAN interface is being called in `/etc/config/network`.)

-For example, many wireless routers, including the TP-Link WR1043ND, have LAN and WAN ports which are handled by a `switch` configuration with VLANs enabled to separate LAN from WAN.
+For example, many wireless routers have LAN and WAN ports which are handled by a `switch` configuration with VLANs enabled to separate LAN from WAN.
 Take note of it;  understand what is going on in the config files;  play with them;  then, continue.
-Also, take this opportunity to go over the **Device Page** to check if there's any warnings or special configuration notes (e.g., [warnings and gotchas with the 1043ND](https://openwrt.org/toh/tp-link/tl-wr1043nd#warningsgotchas)).
+Also, take this opportunity to go over the **Device Page** to check if there's any warnings or special configuration notes.

 This understanding is instrumental to the way the device will be configured to play different roles in the mesh network and a good grasp of the device's default settings will greatly reward you later on.